Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - Conceptualized and executed the robot's design, including part selection, fabrication of non-standard parts using laser cutting and 3D printing, and implementing vision object detection with OpenMV.
 - Enhanced motion logic by incorporating additional tracking sensors and improved stability with speed smoothing techniques, increasing the robot's reliability and speed.
-- Won **1st place in Hong Kong**, and **Silver Award in the national final** among 601 teams from 267 universities.
+- Won **1st place** in Hong Kong, and **Silver Award** in the national final among 601 teams from 267 universities.
 The result was featured in [the website of MAE department](https://www4.mae.cuhk.edu.hk/newsnawards/silver-award-in-the-national-finals-of-the-2021-china-university-students-engineering-practice-and-innovation-ability-competition/).
 - Find video [here](https://youtu.be/IHseo0RF8Oc).

 <br />